FCC licensing for GMRS and LMR radios

 Is there a charge for an LMR license?

-Yes.
-You will be charged a fee for your LMR license by the FCC.
+Yes, you will be charged a fee for your LMR license by the FCC.
 This pays for organizational needs and the frequency coordination services.

 The license term is good for 10 years, after which you will need to renew your license.